soenia/mlops_hatespeech/reports/README.md

 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *We used ... for linting and ... for formatting.
-We also used ... for typing and ... for documentation.
-These*
-> *concepts are important in larger projects because ... .
-For example, typing ...*
->
 > Answer:

---- question 6 fill here ---
+We used `ruff` for linting.
+Additionally we did typing and we documented our code consistently.
+These concepts are important in larger projects because they help to maintain code quality and readability.
+They are also helpful to better understand the code and to avoid bugs.

 ## Version control